shushen/dpdk-ovs/docs/01_Installation.md

 ### Intel® DPDK

 Intel® DPDK is a set of software libraries and Ethernet drivers (native and virtualized) that run in Linux user space to boost packet processing throughput on Intel® Architecture.
-You can find information, including download links, for Intel® DPDK via the Intel® DPDK portal on [01.org][01org-dpdk].
+You can find information, including download links, for Intel® DPDK  via [DPDK.org][dpdkorg].

-**Note:** Intel® DPDK vSwitch does not currently support the version of Intel® DPDK provided by `dpdk.org`.
-Please use only the latest versions from [intel.com][intel-dpdk] or [01.org][01org-dpdk].

 ### Intel® DPDK vSwitch